 Margaret Chin took office in the New York City Council in 2010, as the representative for District 1, Lower Manhattan.
-Margaret is Chair of the Council’s Committee on Aging, and is a member of the Committees on Education, Youth Services, Rules, and Transportation.
+Margaret is Chair of the Council’s Committee on Aging, and is a member of the Committees on Consumer Affairs, Youth Services, Rules, Housing and Buildings, and Standards and Ethics.
 Margaret is a proud founding member of the Progressive Caucus and a member of the Women’s Caucus.
 Margaret is also Co-Vice Chair of the Black, Latino, and Asian Caucus

 Margaret Chin immigrated to the U.S. with her family from Hong Kong when she was nine years old.
 She grew up in NYC Chinatown and attended P.S.
 130 and JHS 65.
 She graduated from the Bronx High School of Science and from the City College of New York with a degree in education.